lndecastro/AICofounder/EAIBS/Module1_AI_Cofounder_Mindset.md

   assistant does in one sentence
 - Use your company's voice and tone from the first word

----

 **Step 6 — Write your assistant's system instructions**

 This is the most important configuration step.
-The system instructions define everything about how the assistant behaves — its knowledge, its tone, its boundaries, and its purpose.
+The system instructions define everything about how the assistant behaves: its knowledge, its tone, its boundaries, and its purpose.
 Use this template as your foundation:

 ```